Nalaquq/DINOcut/README.md

 </div>

 # 🔧 Install
 DINOcut was designed for CUDA-enabled devices running a Ubuntu 22.04 operating system with Python 3.10.12.
-The preffered method of installation is from source on a unix operating system with a CUDA-enabled device.
-You can also use our Docker image:
+The preffered method of installation is from source on a unix operating system with a CUDA-enabled device or WSL for windows users.
+You can also install DINOcut with Docker.

 ***Direct from source:***